uwi-info3180/flask-file-upload/README.md

-# flask_starter
+# Basic File Upload and Authentication
-Starter code for a new Flask Application
+A Flask app that shows simple file upload and basic authentication